SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/events.md

 In graphical applications, whenever a user interacts with the application (BlElements), an event is said to have been occurred.
-For example, clicking on a button, moving the mouse, entering a character through keyboard, selecting an item from list, etc. are the activities that causes an event to happen.
+For example, clicking on a button, moving the mouse, entering a character through the keyboard, selecting an item from list, etc. are the activities that causes an event to happen.

 Bloc provides support to handle a wide varieties of events.
 The class named *BlEvent* is the base class for an event.
 An instance of any of its subclass is an event.
 Some of them are are listed below.

-- **Mouse Event**  − This is an input event that occurs when a mouse is clicked.
+- **Mouse Event**  − This is an input event triggered by mouse interactions .
 It includes actions like mouse clicked, mouse pressed, mouse released, mouse moved, etc.
 - **Key Event** − This is an input event that indicates the key stroke occurred on an element.
 Those events includes actions like key pressed, key released and key typed.
 - **Drag Event** − This occurs when an Element is dragged by mouse.
 It includes actions like drag entered, drag dropped, drag entered target, drag exited target, drag over, etc.